 Nominees must minimally meet the eligibility criteria.
 Anyone may nominate an individual for this award; individuals are welcome to self-nominate.
 Recipients of the award are recognized at the annual Kermit Olson Memorial Lecture.

 Please use this form to submit a 2-3 page CV highlighting achievements in horticultural science as well as a letter outlining why this alumnus fulfills the criteria and intent of the award.
-Nominations are due by noon on September 1st 2020.
-Contact Kelsey Bogdanovich at [email protected] with any questions.
+Nominations are due by noon on December 19th, 2022.
+Contact Alicia McCann at [email protected] with any questions.

 - 2017 Royal Heins, Professor Emeritus, Michigan State University